TroelsMortensen/RayTracing/README.md

     bmp => TransferPixelsFromImageToBitMap(image, bmp);
 ```

-If I changed the `MapImageOntoBitmap` function to be a normal function, it would instead look like this
+If I changed the `MapImageOntoBitmap` function to be a "normal" function, it would instead look like this

 ```csharp
 public static void ExportImageToPngFile(Image image, string path) =>